Wakodono/Wakodono/README.md

 # Hi, I'm Wako

 I'm Aberdeen-based and looking for an entry-level software developer role.
-I've been building with React, TypeScript and Node.js (plus tests, APIs, and GitHub Actions).
-Hybrid here or UK remote is fine.
+I've been building with React, TypeScript and Node.js.

-I stay sharp by building consistently.
-Ready to ship, own work, and solve real problems with a team.

-## What I've been building
+I've always been a STEM guy, and my educational path led me to a degree in biomedical science first.
+I liked the problem-solving, but I was more interested in building things than in staying in that field, and I was already teaching myself to code.
+In 2021, I found Epicode's full-stack course.
+The pitch was basically: do you want to turn this into a job?
+That was the point I stopped treating software as a side interest.

+I joined Administrate afterwards as a junior engineer, on a React and GraphQL learning platform.
+The codebase was large and already in production.
+I built components, fixed broken user flows, and helped migrate the team's CI to GitHub Actions.

+In 2025, I did frontend work at Andrual on a Next.js and TypeScript product.
+The app was making the same file-sharing requests twice.
+I found the duplicate calls, typed the API responses, and added Jest coverage around the bugs users were actually hitting.

+When that contract ended, I went back to study: Access to Software Development at North East Scotland College, a PDA at Glasgow Clyde, and The Odin Project in my own time.

+## Recent personal projects

 - [weather-app](https://github.com/Wakodono/weather-app) — fetch a public API, then render it in the DOM.
 [Live](https://wakodono.github.io/weather-app/)
 - [odin-linked-lists](https://github.com/Wakodono/odin-linked-lists) — a linked list from scratch, with Jest tests.
 The goal was simple: understand the pointers, not just use an array